 However, ecolabeling can be controversial.
 Each ecolabel has its own set of scientific guidelines to determine a “sustainable” certification.
 These guidelines are not policed by any governing body, so some certifications have been contentious.
 Further, ecolabeling is expensive.
 Getting a certification can cost upwards of $250,000 for a fishing company.
 This hurts small and independent fishing companies who fish sustainably but can’t afford to pay for certification and add the value to their products that large companies can.
 MSC has started a scholarship program to alleviate some of the equity imbalance, but more is needed.

 Seafood buying guides are also a fine way to purchase sustainable fish with peace of mind.
 NOAA’s Fishwatch and Monterey Bay Aquarium’s Seafood Watch programs are easy ways to look up a fish and see if it is sustainable or not.
 Seafood Watch even has an app you can download to your smartphone for easy shopping at the store or restaurant.
 Like ecolabels, these buying guides have their own standards for what is “sustainable” so listing decisions can vary.
 Additionally, evaluating fisheries takes a lot of time and money, so databases are incomplete and not every fish or seafood product is listed in the buying guide.
-In many cases, using the country of origin is a fine way to determine sustainability.
+In many cases, using the country of origin is a fine way to determine sustainability—this figure from Melnychuk et al. 2016 is a good guideline for sustainability.

 This post is part of Sustainable Seafood 101.